Community Inclusion Standard

 Therefore our working hypothesis is that our project can make a change to the status quo, to enable communities living in or in the vicinity of project areas, and often having deep rooted connections to the environment encompassed within project boundaries, to benefit from private investments in Natural Capital projects.

-The standard designed by this project would incentivise project developers to integrate community participation and decision making into the project.
-How to create community benefit agreements, following research backed best-practice, which would need to be in place for the project to receive certification, would be one product from Phase One of this project.
+The standard designed by this project is incentivising project developers to integrate community participation and decision making into the project.
+How to create community benefit agreements, following research backed best-practice, is one of the key planned outputs of our Phase 2 (led by Scottish Land Commission).

 Project developers would agree with communities how benefits, including revenue, would be fairly and equitably distributed.
 Any investment in community development would be at the control of the communities.
 These agreements would be transparent and project developers would be held accountable against the arrangements.